 2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Financial Reporting

 The financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America (GAAP).
-LAWNY reports activities and the related net assets using the following net asset categories:
+All of LAWNY's net assets were without donor restrictions at December 31, 2024 and 2023.